Tarekvs/E-Mensa/README.md

 * please ensure your db.php file for connection with your local database is       correct.

+* run the Load-Database.sql file before running the web application

 * [open the website](http://127.0.0.1:9000/)

 ## folder overview